chentianlu/MOPSA/README.md

 A comprehensive comparison of PLS, support vector machine (SVM, with linear and quadratic kernels), linear discriminant analysis (LDA), and random forest (RF) was conducted applying on clinical metabonomics data.
 The overall performance of RF and SVM (linear kernel) is superior to the others.

 The Matlab code for Partial least squares analysis (PLS), Support vector machines (SVM), Linear discriminant analysis (LDA), and Random forest (RF) and for performance comparison (Permutation, k-fold/hold-out cross validation, and ROC) are integrated and a GUI was developed.

-The software is protected by CPCC and freely available for acdemic usage.
+The software is protected by CPCC and is freely available for acdemic usage.